-He was an eye-witness to the terrible persecution of his revered father Husain, at the hands of Yazid, who demanded of him the oath of fealty, on pain of death.
+He was an eye-witness to the terrible persecution of his revered father.
+Husain, at the hands of Yazid, who demanded of him the oath of featty, on pain of hands of Yazid, who demanded of him the oath of featty, on pain of death.
 To avoid having to swear allegiance to a man who was pagan at heart, and whose depravity had undermined the foundations of religion and morality, Husain removed himself with his family to Mecca.
 On reaching there, he found himself in greater peril, and fearing the desecration of the holy precincts of the Ka'ba by bloodshed, he set out for Kufa, in compliance with the invitations of the fickle and perfidious inhabitants of that town.
 But on his way there, he was intercepted by a large army sent by Yazid, and Husain himself, along with his kinsmen and followers, seventy-two in all, died fighting on the field of Karbala, after suffering insults and pangs of hunger and thirst for three days in succession.
 Even Husain's infant son, Ali Asghar, and some other children of tender age, fell victims to the monstrous cruelty of his enemies.